First passage time properties of diffusion with a broad class of stochastic diffusion coefficients

-Here, we derive a formula of the first passage time distribution for three-dimensional diffusion outside a spherical absorbing boundary, reveal first passage time properties, and clarify the similarities and differences between the properties of the first passage time of three-dimensional diffusion outside a spherical absorbing boundary and those of diffusion in a one-dimensional semi-infinite domain with an absorbing boundary.
+Here, we derive a formula of the FPT distribution for three-dimensional diffusion outside a spherical absorbing boundary, reveal FPT properties, and clarify the similarities and differences between the properties of the FPT of three-dimensional diffusion outside a spherical absorbing boundary and those of diffusion in a one-dimensional semi-infinite domain with an absorbing boundary.

 A three-dimensional overdamped Langevin equation with a stochastic DC is given by

 where $ \bm{x}(t) $ is the three-dimensional position of the diffusing particle and $ \bm{x}(t) = (x_{1}(t),x_{2}(t),x_{3}(t))^{T} $.
 In Eq.~(\ref{eq:pifgt3d}), $ \bm{\xi }(t) $ is a vector of Gaussian white noises and $ \bm{\xi }(t) = \left( \xi _{1}(t), \xi _{2}(t), \xi _{3}(t) \right)^{T} $: $ \langle \bm{\xi }(t) \rangle = \bm{0} $ and $ \langle \xi _{i}(t) \xi _{j}(t') \rangle = \delta _{ij}\delta(t-t') \, (i,j=1,2,3) $.
 We assume that $ D(t) $ and $ \xi _{i}(t) $ are statistically independent.